4th Foreign Infantry Regiment

 • Automobile Mounted Company (CMA): Foum El Hassan

-• Company Sappers-Pioneers (CSP): Marrakech
+• Company of Sappers-Pioneers (CSP): Marrakech

-• Marching Battery: Ouarzazate
+• Provisional Battery: Ouarzazate

 Insignia - Badge - 4e REI - 4 REI - Foreign Legion - 1937